conda-forge/gettext-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `gettext` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `gettext, libasprintf, libgettextpo, libintl` can be installed with `conda`:

 ```
-conda install gettext
+conda install gettext libasprintf libgettextpo libintl
 ```

 or with `mamba`:

 ```
-mamba install gettext
+mamba install gettext libasprintf libgettextpo libintl
 ```

 It is possible to list all of the versions of `gettext` available on your platform with `conda`: